The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

-Anyway, if we imagine for instance that a local discotinuity runs through our solar system with a ~26000 years period, an atom on earth appears to be at the edge of the potential well of the sun, in the sense that the time needed by a discontinuity to scan the potential difference between that potential at the earth position and the one found at the sun surface is much larger (~26000 years) than the time needed to scan the potential difference between the asymptotic value of the potential and the sun potential near earth (~ 150 years).
+Anyway, if we imagine for instance that a local discontinuity runs through our solar system with a ~26000 years period, an atom on earth appears to be at the edge of the potential well of the sun, in the sense that the time needed by a discontinuity to scan the potential difference between that potential at the earth position and the one found at the sun surface is much larger (~26000 years) than the time needed to scan the potential difference between the asymptotic value of the potential and the sun potential near earth (~ 150 years).
 Therefore, over cosmological time scales this discontinuity is more than 99 percent of the time between the earth and the sun.
-But this does not imply that our reference earth clocks drifts are mainly determined by one of the two possible B(t)=-A(t) field regimes while an atom in the vicinity of the sun surface would mainly be submitted to the other regime.
+This seems to imply that our reference earth clocks drifts are mainly determined by one of the two possible B(t)=-A(t) field regimes while an atom in the vicinity of the sun surface would mainly be submitted to the other regime.
 Such scenario would produce huge shifts on cosmological time scales between frequencies of atoms far away from the stars and near the stars and very large and common redshift anomalies.
 Though there are claims of such redshift anomalies, these are very uncommon (for instance between quasars and galaxies that seem to be interacting though at incompatible redshifts).

-The solution to avoid such not commonly seen anomalies is already in our hands: indeed after the discontinuity has jumped back to the asymptotic potential, the roles of the two regimes are exchanged upstream and downstream from the discontinuity as compared to the previous cycle.
-Alternatively, it is possible that discontinuities propagate in pairs with a small constant potential difference separating them as is also suggested by recent observations by New Horizons.

-Then on the mean, all atoms will have experienced the same background shifts of their frequencies on time scales comparable to the age of the universe because they will have spent approximately the same amount of time in the two background regimes.
+But actually the problem is not real because when a discontinuity scans a potential it brings all the atoms it crosses during its course to the same new background so that no atom frequency will eventually keep track of the fact that this particular atom was the first or the lattest to be reached by the discontinuity.